hopsoft/turbo_boost-commands/README.md

 #=> "value"
 ```

-Server state is also accessible in controllers and views.
+Server-State is also accessible in controllers and views.

 ```ruby
 # controller